Larry Selinker’s interlanguage

-I was about 5 years old, and still had some kindergarten to do.
-Nowadays many more people get to begin learning another language early, but let us reason without pointing at anyone in particular.
+I still had some kindergarten to do.
+Nowadays more people get to begin learning another language early, but let us reason without pointing at anyone in particular.
 We can imagine Eduardo.

 Eduardo was born in America, in an immigrant Hispanic family.
 He spoke mostly Spanish before he went to school.
 His parents spoke Spanish, and his friends in the town area he lived were all Hispanic.
 However, Eduardo has always had a good awareness of American English in his environment, also via the media.